Chaos Angel Spanner — Chapter 10: Fashion Meltdown

 Arvid stares down at her threateningly.
 “And who do you think you are to say such a thing to me?”

 Shira pulls Leila out of Arvid’s grasp and holds her tight; her stare says to him, No touchy.
 Arvid crosses his arms.
 “Father was right,” he says.
 “Maybe I should take you with her?”

 Arvid sneers, “You know I never take no for an answer.”
 He and Shira stare each other down as if locked in a Mexican standoff.

-Arvid Shield is still facing down Shira when Charlie swings her guitar and hits the side of his head with it with such impact that she knocks him down.
+Charlie hits him upside the head with her weaponized Les Paul hard enough to knock him down.
 She raises it up like an ax and brings it down, intending to crush his head; but he catches it in time.

-“Charlie!” cry Shira and Jennifer in unison.
-Shira grabs her from behind.
-Charlie kicks the guitar up out of Arvid’s hands and slings it onto her back as she spins in her tall younger sister’s embrace to kiss her hard on the lips.
+“Charlie!” cry Shira and Jennifer together.
+Charlie kicks the guitar up out of Arvid’s hands and slings it onto her back.

 Arvid climbs back up to his feet and scowls at the spectacle.
 He moves toward them threateningly.
 “What the fuck are you doing, Charlotte?”